-

 The Treasurer shall receive all monies of the corporation; shall keep accurate records and receipts.

-The treasurer elect shall provide checks and balance and ensure the accuracy of all accounting and serve as a backup for treasurer while learning all accounting practices in an effort to fulfill the treasurer position the following fiscal year.
+The Treasurer elect shall provide checks and balances and ensure the accuracy of all accounting and serve as a backup for the treasurer while learning all accounting practices in an effort to fulfill the treasurer position the following fiscal year.

 Both treasurer positions are two year terms.